 Some dividend stocks pay a very appealing yield — but at what price?
 Some of the classic dividend stocks look pretty weak from an investing perspective.
-For example, Exxon Mobil (NYSE:XOM) has a very cautious Hold analyst consensus.
+For example, Exxon Mobil (NYSE:XOM) has a very cautious analyst consensus.
 So does General Electric (NYSE:GE) and Procter & Gamble (NYSE:PG).
-If you are going down the dividend route, you may as well find stocks which are performing well, regardless of the dividend — stocks where the price is set to rise.
+If you are going down the dividend route, you may as well find stocks that are performing well, regardless of the dividend — stocks where the price is set to rise.
 This gives you the flexibility to sell at a profit if you decide to cash in sooner rather than later.

-The analyst consensus is based on ratings from the last three months.
+The analyst consensus is based on ratings from the past three months.
 I also focus on the consensus from only the top-performing analysts.
 This is according to analyst ranking service TipRanks.
 I use their stock screener to find “strong buy” dividend stocks with upside potential of over 10% according to top analysts.

 • Dividend Aristocrat with 32 years dividend growth